 Love is the primary theme of ‘After.’
 Though ‘After’ features other major themes, love stands out as the leading theme.
 ‘After’ equitably describes how one feels and the choices one makes when in love, be it good or bad.
 Throughout the novel, love stands out as one of the most important emotions, from the characters Hardin and Tessa’s intense love to the love between Landon and Dakota, the love and friendship between Landon and Tessa, the love between Ken and Karen, and even the love between Tessa and Noah.
 The birth of some of the primary themes in ‘After’ came from the feeling of love.

-Betrayal is one of the primary themes in ‘After’.
-Because Tessa falls so deeply in love with Hardin, she surrenders her all to him and blocks out everyone and anyone who tried to hinder her feelings to him.
+Betrayal is one of the primary themes in ‘After.’
+Because Tessa falls so deeply in love with Hardin, she surrenders her all to him and blocks out everyone and anyone who tries to hinder her feelings for him.
 Tessa loved Hardin with all she had, but in the end, all that crashed when she found out about the bet that had been made on her.
 Hardin betrayed Tessa in every single way she could have imagined and left her broken, torn, and in shambles.

 Hate and Burning Desire